-The Bactrosaurus is a genus of herbivorous dinosaurs that lived during the Late Cretaceous period, around 80 million years ago.
+The Bactrosaurus is a genus of herbivorous dinosaurs that lived during the Upper Cretaceous period, around 80 million years ago.
 It was a small to medium-sized dinosaur, with an adult length of nearly 6 meters (20 feet).
 The Bactosaurus was one of the earliest hadrosaurids and one of this group’s most well-known and studied.
 The only known species is Bactrosaurus johnsoni, whose fossils have been found in Mongolia, China, and Kazakhstan.

 |What does Bactrosaurus mean?||Club [spined] lizard|